CSmahesh04/Distributed-Group-Membership-Service/README.md

 2. The next program to be run is **_members.py_**.
 You will see that the membership list is created for each of the processes which are active.
 Each process will have a Membership List which has at least 3 other processes selected at random.

 3. The next program that should be run is **_crash_process.py_**.
 Here you can list all the processes that you want to crash (Do not exceed 3 at a time).
-This changes these processes to "crashed"
+This changes these processes to "crashed".

 4. Next to be run is **_SWIM.py_**.
 This program eliminates the crashed processes from the main list.
 Just running the program is enough, no need to give any inputs.